2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - A text area for open comments.
 - Option selector

 Every type comes with its parameters to fill.
 The store owner can set it to his liking.
-Below the first created field, store owners can keep adding new fields to this one form.
+Below the first created field, store owners can add new fields to this form.

 ![image](assets/en/70.webp)